meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 ## Setup playwright & Run the test cases

 For playwrights, always try to use a native OS whenever possible.
-The Docker-based approach is intended only for unsupported OSes and is generally not recommended because it runs on top of Ubuntu images, which can be redundant if you're already using Ubuntu or Windows.
+The Docker-based approach is intended only for unsupported OSes and is generally not recommended because it runs on top of Ubuntu images, which can be redundant if you already using Ubuntu or Windows.

 ### Native OS (Recommended)